Who am I?

 Differentiable physics simulation:

-How do we backpropagate through ODE/PDE solvers, so that we can make
+How do we backpropagate through ODE/PDE solvers to make

 inference based on the dynamics?
 This problem is studied in the optimal control